yung-megafone/Notes/Politics/The Lesser of Two Evils/README.md

 ---
-title: "The Lesser of Two Evils: How Strategic Voting Sustains America’s Political Divide"
+title: "The Illusion of Choice: How Engineered Division and the Economics of Fear Undermined the American Republic"
-subtitle: "How Strategic Voting Sustains America’s Political Divide"
+subtitle: "A comprehensive analysis of how strategic voting, media manipulation, and psychological operations transformed civic participation into systemic compliance."
 author: "Branden Anasenes [ORCID: 0009-0005-1580-9026](https://orcid.org/0009-0005-1580-9026)"
 affiliation: "Independent Researcher"
 date: "2025-10-23"